NicolasAndrehh/Rick-and-Morty-Characters/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thanks Microverse community.
+We would like to thanks Microverse community.

 <p align="right"><a href="#readme-top">Back to top</a></p>